-Learn how to use OpenShift security context constraints (SCCs) to control pod permissions in the OpenShift environment.
+Learn how OpenShift uses security context constraints (SCCs) to control pod permissions and how you can use arbitrary user IDs (UIDs) to enhance security against permissions escalation in the OpenShift environment.
 For general information on private edition security, see the security overview.

 OpenShift comes with eight predefined SCCs with varying levels of access control.
 By default, all pods and containers in the private edition environment use the restricted SCC, which is the most restrictive of these predefined SCCs.

 OpenShift uses arbitrary, or randomly assigned, user IDs (UIDs) to increase access security.
 This means that the IDs of the users accessing the pods and containers and running the application processes are unspecified and unpredictable.

 By default, the securityContext settings exposed in the values.yaml files of the respective services specify the user and group IDs for the genesys user (500:500:500).
 You must modify the Helm charts to enable use of arbitrary UIDs.

 Override the securityContext settings in values.yaml so that no specific IDs are defined for users and the group (the group defaults to root).
 You must do this for all of the levels at which the securityContext is specified in the Helm chart, for example: